 6. India and Bolivia have forged a partnership that entails India investing in developing Bolivia’s vast lithium deposits and Bolivia would, in turn, facilitate the supply of lithium, lithium carbonate and cobalt to India.
 The MoU between the two countries is set to foster alliances for lithium battery/cell production plants in India and the possibility of Indian companies setting up production capabilities in Bolivia.

 In addition to the above points, government bodies are also engaging in Li-ion cell manufacturing.
-BHEL is planning to set up India’s first Li-ion Giga-factory to manufacture Li-ion cells in a JV with Libcoin with plans to scale up the capacity to 30 GWh in due course.
-Earlier this year, ISRO chose 10 companies to transfer its indigenously developed low-cost Li-ion cell technology.
-These companies are listed below and are expected to produce Lithium-ion batteries locally.
+BHEL was planning to set up India’s first Li-ion Giga-factory to manufacture Li-ion cells in a JV with Libcoin with plans to scale up the capacity to 30 GWh in due course, but there is no further development reported on this effort after Jan 2019.
+Earlier in 2019, ISRO chose 10 companies to transfer its indigenously developed low-cost Li-ion cell technology.
+These companies are listed below, however in most cases there are no official updates available on their progress with the technology.

 1. Amara Raja Batteries, Andhra Pradesh